Appendix C: Procedures of the Subcommittee on Student Conduct for Law Students

 3. furnishing to any person material information which is known to the student to be false and which related to the student's academic record or otherwise concerns activities in the university.

 4. § 1.04 Unfair Advantage.
-Unfair advantage is any act of fraud, deception, or improper influence by which the student gains or attempts to gain an academic benefit or advantage from the University, its constituent institutions, its faculty, staff, or students, or persons dealing with the University.
+Unfair advantage is any act of fraud, deception, or improper influence by which the student gains or attempts to gain an academic benefit or advantage from the university, its constituent institutions, its faculty, staff, or students, or persons dealing with the university.
 "Academic benefit or advantage" results from the student's course work as well as from other activities (such as Law Review, Moot Court, and Client Counseling Competition), which in any manner affect the student's professional education, training, or development.
 Examples of this offense include, but are not limited to, the following:

 1. unauthorized copying collaboration, or use of notes or books on any examination, project, or paper;